Technigo/project-guess-who/README.md

 • how to structure my code in functions
 • how to plan and think about game logic

-If I had more time, I would put a guess counter and continue styling with my own images and layout.
+If I had more time, I would continue styling with my own images and layout.

 ## View it live